 Your stress levels can be higher if several of these things are happening at the same time.

-Unlike some other lifestyle factors that you’ll be told to avoid during pregnancy – such as smoking and alcohol – you can’t get rid of all the stress in your life.
+Unlike some other lifestyle factors that you’ll be told to avoid during pregnancy – for example, smoking and alcohol – you can’t get rid of all the stress in your life.
 But you can learn how to recognise and deal with stress.
 This can help you have a healthier pregnancy and manage life more easily once your baby is born.

 It’s not always easy to recognise stress.
 Stress can feel like something you can’t do anything about.
 It might be something you don’t even recognise until it becomes overwhelming.